 Spruce Trail + Hall of Mosses, Olympic National Park, Washington

 This is such a gorgeous hike through temperate rain forest with some trees over a thousand years old (yep 1,000!).
 All the trees are covered with long dangling mosses.
-Start at the Hoh Rainforest visitor center in Olympic National Park and combine the Spruce trail with the Hall of Mosses trail for a pleasant 2 mile hike.
+Start at the Hoh Rainforest visitor center in Olympic National Park and combine the Spruce trail with the Hall of Mosses trail for a pleasant 2-mile hike.

 Hiking with kids?
-Don’t forget to grab them a Junior Ranger book before hand so they can add the fun of answering questions along the hike.
+Don’t forget to grab them a Junior Ranger book beforehand so they can add the fun of answering questions along the hike.

 Tamolitch Falls/Blue Pools, Mackenzie River, Oregon

 This hike is a two in one destination.
-During the spring and early summer, this hike becomes Tamolitch Falls, and incredible cascade of water poring into the blue pool below.
+During the spring and early summer, this hike becomes Tamolitch Falls, and incredible cascade of water pouring into the blue pool below.
 During late summer and autumn when the waterfall has dried out, the hike is known for the deep blue color of the pool below, Blue Pools.
 No matter when you go, this hike is guaranteed to ake your breath away.

 Steelhead Falls, Redmond, Oregon

 This is a great hike for adrenaline junkies.
 Park by the free campground and walk a short mile to the falls.
 Keep going a little further and find the perfect height for jumping off the cliff into the river.
 While this is a perfect thing to do in summer to cool off, note that the hike down to the falls can be quite hot.
 Be sure to pack a lot of cold water and sunscreen.

 This hike is currently closed due to the Eagle Creek fires of 2017, (check current status here).
 This was one of my favorite hikes in the PNW.
 It’s an easy hike for kids and the pools are really fun (but cold) to swim in.
 Its access is right off I-84 between Portland and Hood River and makes a great pit stop on a road trip.